bell07/bashscripts-kernel_cfg/README.md

 60_support_zram.config | Support for zram/zswap
-**Firewall support** | **useful if the system is such firewall** 80_net_ebtables.config | EBTables Bridge filtering, useful with LXC server for example
+**Firewall support** | **useful if the system is such firewall** 80_net_ebtables.config | EBTables Bridge filtering, useful with LXC server for example 80_net_ppp.config | PPP configuration as needed for ppp package